Ayushi596/esim-tool-manager/docs/design_document.md

 The **eSim Automated Tool Manager** is a Python-based command-line application designed to automate the installation, configuration, dependency management, and update tracking of all external tools and libraries required by the eSim EDA platform developed at FOSSEE, IIT Bombay.

-Managing eSim's external dependencies manually—across multiple operating systems and versions—is error-prone and time-consuming.
+Managing eSim's external dependencies manually across multiple operating systems and versions is error-prone and time-consuming.
 This tool eliminates that friction by providing a unified, menu-driven interface to handle all tool management tasks in one place.

 ---